Goggwell/Goggwell/README.md

 ![image](https://media.licdn.com/dms/image/D5616AQG56XhB-m1BWw/profile-displaybackgroundimage-shrink_350_1400/0/1700853551062?e=1706140800&v=beta&t=Z1JOfL_Gwinh87SFhTt66eFmax50xdQR4YvtO0arXJU)

-- 🔭 I’m currently working on **building an API for [Cassette Beasts](https://store.steampowered.com/app/1321440/Cassette_Beasts/)!**
+- 🔭 I’m currently working on **building a companion app for [Cassette Beasts](https://store.steampowered.com/app/1321440/Cassette_Beasts/)!**

-- 🌱 I’m currently learning how to be a better **backend engineer** so I can be a more reliable **frontend engineer** as well.
-I have been experimenting with web frameworks like **[Fastify](https://fastify.dev)** and **[Hono](https://hono.dev)**, along with **[Cloudflare Workers + KV](https://developers.cloudflare.com/workers/)** and **Serverless & Edge Functions**.

-- 🌱 Also looking into large-scale application development and system design by
-  * implementing *test-driven development* with **Cypress, Jest, and React Testing Library**,
-  * *continuous integration* with **Github Actions**,
-  * and *monorepos* with **Turborepo and NX**.
+- 🌱 Some recent experiments involve using technologies like [Neon](neon.tech), [Cloudflare Workers](https://workers.cloudflare.com), [Hono](https://hono.dev), [nanostores](https://github.com/nanostores/nanostores), [Tanstack Query](https://tanstack.com/query/latest), [shadcn/ui](https://ui.shadcn.com), and [SolidJS](https://www.solidjs.com).

 - 👨‍💻 Portfolio: **You can view my portfolio from the link provided!** Check it out: [My Portfolio](https://samlikescode.dev)

 - ⚡ Fun fact: **I was Rank 1 in Australia in Teamfight Tactics | Hyper Roll for a number of weeks.** Granted I have not played in a while... | Check it out: [My Profile](https://lolchess.gg/profile/oce/goggwell)

-### Latest Note (05/11/2023 @8:53PM) - I update this note on every commit (same as the commit description)
+### Latest Note (25/11/2023 @2:45AM) - I update this note on every commit (same as the commit description)
-I haven't updated this note in a while, but better late than never!

-Currently I've been working on developing an API to use for a personal project where I'm going to be implementing a lot of features thanks largely in part to [Tanstack Query](https://tanstack.com/query/latest/).

-Similar to a Pokedex application built with [PokeAPI](https://pokeapi.co), the frontend app will display a bestiary listing all of the monsters in [Cassette Beasts](https://store.steampowered.com/app/1321440/Cassette_Beasts/).
-I might add more to the data in the future (like items, NPCs, etc.), but I've kept it simple for now.
-We're gonna try and implement things like infinite scrolling, offline mode, mobile support (PWA or react-native idk), and a bunch of other features.

-I haven't decided if I'm gonna rebuild the API using NextJS + Edge Functions, could be nice.
-I also haven't decided if I should set up a new monorepo or just develop in separate repos.
-Again, could be nice.

-I am thankful that the API deployment is finally done (repo is [here](https://github.com/Goggwell/cassette-beasts-api) btw), cause it was a pain to get everything working 😢
+Work on [OliveUp](https://github.com/Goggwell/OliveUp) is going smoothly.
+Managed to cobble together a working route with some infinite scrolling action, and a decent looking nested route (chart powered by [Nivo](https://nivo.rocks))!
+Will have to postpone work on our app for now as I kinda need to update my personal website.
+Unfortunately it is severely outdated, and I plan on rewriting much of the codebase.